-Oahu, Hawaii is such a fantastic location for a great family vacation.
+Visiting Oahu, Hawaii with kids makes for such a fantastic family vacation.
 With its stunning beaches, spectacular mountainous landscapes, first class shopping and numerous other family friendly attractions, there is plenty of things to do in Oahuto keep the entire family busy.

 The great thing about Oahu is that it is perfect for families with children of all ages from babies, to young kids all the way to teenagers.
 Oahu is perfect for a week of relaxation, adventure or a bit of both.